eburchfield/emilyburchfield/content/prospective/_index.md

 ## **Graduate Students**

-I welcome applications from students interested in joining the [Department of Environmental Sciences Masters program](http://envs.emory.edu/home/graduate/index.html) at Emory.
-I strongly recommend you contact me prior to applying for the program.
-When you contact me, please include the following:
+We are thrilled to announce the launch of a new interdisciplinary [PhD program in Environmental Sciences and Society](https://envs.emory.edu/graduate/phd-program.html).
+The first cohort will start in Fall 2025.
+This program will center problem-based, applied, interdisciplinary work and will encourage communication and engagement outside of academia.

+If you're interested in participating in this program as a member of the FACES lab, contact Dr. B via email and include the following:

-* A brief description of your research interests
+* A brief description of your research interests and career goals.
+If you could design your PhD research from scratch, what would you study?
+Why?
 * Your CV
 * Unofficial transcripts
-* GRE scores.
+* GRE scores

-Prior experience in GIS, programming, and statistics is strongly recommended.
+Prior experience in GIS, programming, and statistics is strongly recommended for work in the FACES lab, though not required.

 ## **Postdoctoral Researchers**

-We don't have any open positions at the moment.
+No open positions at the moment.
+Check back for more soon!